nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/dTE8-Z1ZgA4/index.md

 ---
 title: Why do you trust Simon to deliver the APS course for NKD Agility
-description: '#shorts #shortsvideo #shortvideo Martin Hinshelwood explains why Simon is one of the best Professional Scrum Trainers to deliver the APS or Applying Professional Scrum course in the world.'
+description: 'Discover why Martin Hinshelwood trusts Simon as a top Professional Scrum Trainer for the APS course at NKD Agility. #agile #scrum #training'
 date: 2023-08-29T07:00:14Z
 videoId: dTE8-Z1ZgA4
 url: /resources/videos/:slug